Spiritual Guidance Seminar

 When the seminar meets on campus, participants should reserve the daytime for class and the evenings for reading and reflection.
 The amount of work required for this seminar is approximately equivalent to a 4-credit hour graduate course.

 Ministry in its many forms provides abundant opportunities for accompanying people on their spiritual journeys and guiding them to deeper faith in God.
 In this seminar, participants will learn the art of spiritual guidance both through theoretical study and developing practical ministry skills.
 Components include:

 - Experiencing spiritual guidance (both as director and directee)

 - Reflecting on and discussing assigned readings

-- Participating in case reviews and supervision
+- Participating in supervision

 - Reflecting theologically on the readings, discussions and personal experience